 The PICA Act requires the City to annually prepare a financial plan that includes projected revenues and expenditures of the principal operating funds of the City for five Fiscal Years consisting of the current Fiscal Year and the subsequent four Fiscal Years.
 Each five-year plan, which must be approved by PICA, is required, among other things, to eliminate any projected deficits, balance the Fiscal Year budgets, and provide procedures to avoid fiscal emergencies.
 Under the PICA Act, each five-year plan is required to be submitted at least 100 days prior to the beginning of the next Fiscal Year or on such other date as PICA may approve upon the request of the City.
 It is the City's practice to submit its five-year plans to PICA after City Council approves, and the Mayor signs, the operating budget ordinance for the next Fiscal Year, which is typically after the 100-day deadline.
-For example, on June 29, 2021, the City submitted the Thirtieth Five-Year Plan to PICA, after City Council approved, and the Mayor signed, the Fiscal Year 2022 Adopted Budget.
-PICA recommended approval of the Thirtieth Five-Year Plan on July 27, 2021.
-For information on recent five-year plans, see "- Current Financial Information - Fiscal Year 2021 Adopted Budget and Twenty-Ninth Five-Year Plan" and "- Current Financial Information - Fiscal Year 2022 Adopted Budget and Thirtieth Five-Year Plan" herein.
+For example, on June 26, 2020, the City submitted the Twenty-Ninth Five-Year Plan to PICA, which was one day after City Council approved, and the same day the Mayor signed, the Fiscal Year 2021 Adopted Budget.
+PICA recommended approval of the Twenty-Ninth Five-Year Plan on July 21, 2020.
+For information on the Twenty-Ninth Five-Year Plan information - Fiscal Year 2021 Adopted Budget and Twenty-Ninth Five-Year Plan" herein.